Ana-Gharibashvili/Team_project_FOP/ruby_solutions.md

 #This program reverses the digits of a given number
-#firstly, we will start with 0, which means that we need an empty container for our reversed number
+#we will start with 0, which means that we need an empty container for our reversed number
-#of course we keep looping as long as digits still there. and in this process we gradually peeling off digits,
+#of course we keep looping as long as digits still there.
-#one by one and placing them in the correct order
+#and in this process we gradually peeling off digits, one by one and placing them in the correct order
 def reverse_digits_of_number(num)
    reversed = 0      #an empty container
    while num > 0     #now we loop as long as the number has any digits left